alirezanet/Gridify/README.md

 Easy and optimized way to apply **Filtering**, **Sorting** and **pagination** using text-based data.

-The best use case of this library is Asp-net APIs. when you need to get some string base filtering conditions to filter data or sort it by a field name or apply pagination concepts to your lists and return a **pageable**, data grid ready information, from any repository or database.
+The best use case of this library is Asp-net APIs.
+When you need to get some string base filtering conditions to filter data or sort it by a field name or apply pagination concepts to your lists and return a **pageable**, data grid ready information, from any repository or database.

 ---